 The provost leads and supervises a program team that includes:

-- Dean of faculty development and director of the Center for Teaching and Learning Excellence (CTLE)
+- Dean of Faculty Development and Director of the Bedi Center for Teaching and Learning Excellence

 Dean of International Programs and Director of the Spencer Centre for Global Engagement: Dr. Christopher Bennett